 On the first day of my internship at GLAD, I was greeted at the door by Eric Carreño, Operations Manager, who offered me a pastry from a silver tray.
-I knew instantly that the staff at GLAD is awe
+I knew instantly that the staff at GLAD is awesome.

 This has been my first experience working at an office, and I’ve really enjoyed it.
 I hope any other office I may work at in the future will be modeled after this one.
 One empowering aspect of GLAD’s culture is the equality throughout the office.
 As an intern, I’ve never felt pushed aside, and I never feel that my voice is insignificant.
 I’ve been assigned very few “intern-y” tasks, and they are always quick, painless, and have some sort of positive impact.
 I never go home feeling that the work I’m doing as an intern at GLAD has no meaning.

 I feel much more informed on issues that are very important to me.
 I understand the legal reasons why the Obama Administration isn’t defending DOMA; I have a deeper understanding of the adversity the LGBTQ community faces; I appreciate every victory of the Civil Rights movement more than before.
 I’ve also become more cynical about the United States of America’s willingness to afford equal rights to all of its citizens.
 Before coming to GLAD, I didn’t truly know what DOMA was.
 I knew it was an anti-gay law, but I didn’t know it forced the federal government to treat some legally married couples as if they had no connection to each other.
 I wasn’t aware that it was so blatantly discriminatory.
 In fact, in GLAD’s case Gill v.
-OPM Judge Tauro of the U.S. District Court of Massachusetts ruled that Congress had no rational basis for the creation of DOMA.
+OPM Judge Tauro of the U.S. District Court of Massachusetts ruled that Congress had no rational basis for the creation of DOMA.A long-term project I took on in my first week at GLAD consisted of editing and updating a Spanish translation of the “Massachusetts Overview of Legal Issues For Gay Men, Lesbians, Bisexuals and Transgender People” publication.
+At times this has been an amusing experience, especially when trying to accurately render “foot-tapping” (à la Larry Craig) into Spanish.
+It has also been a very informative experience: I have had the opportunity to play with texts in multiple languages, and have realized that as much as I love it, I want to try active interpretation because it requires communicating with other human beings.

 Speaking of communicating with other human beings: when Bruce Bell, InfoLine Manager, asked me if I would work on the Legal InfoLine, I had many initial reservations.
 Because I didn’t understand what the InfoLine was, I thought it would be boring and menial; however, when I worked up the courage to take a phone call, I absolutely fell in love with it.
 The InfoLine is one way I can have a meaningful impact on people’s lives, even though I will likely never meet them.
 It’s truly amazing to have such an impact in such a short amount of time.